stashed/docs/docs/guides/latest/volumesnapshot/pvc.md

   restoreSize: 6Gi
 ```

 Here, `spec.snapshotContentName` field specifies the name of the `VolumeSnapshotContent` crd.
-It also represents the actual snapshot name that has been saved in GCP.
-If we navigate to the `Snapshots` in the GCP navigation menu, we will see snapshot `snapcontent-b939675a-928c-11e9-bd3e-42010a800011` has been stored successfully.
+It also represents the actual snapshot name that has been saved in Google Cloud.
+If we navigate to the `Snapshots` tab in the GCP console, we will see snapshot `snapcontent-b939675a-928c-11e9-bd3e-42010a800011` has been stored successfully.

 <figure align="center">
   <img alt="Stash Backup Flow" src="/docs/images/guides/latest/volumesnapshot/standalone-pvc.png">